Necropolis/fs-dataman/README.md

 # What will it do?

 The goal and objective of `fs-dataman` is to provide a simple command-line tool for managing the data inside of FamilySearch's FamilyTree Reference Cluster (for developer use only).
 The basic parts of the tool are:

+## Deploy

+    fs-dataman nfs-deploy55 gedcom me-id

+Deploy a bunch of data from a GEDCOM 5.5.1 file to the cluster, using `me-id` as the linked ID of the record in the GEDCOM that represents the record of the current user in the cluster. (this command is probably the coolest thing evar).

 ## Inspect